GluuFederation/docs-de-prod/docs/source/reference/key-rotation.md

 ## Overview

-[key-rotation](https://github.com/GluuFederation/docker-key-rotation/tree/3.1.5) is a special container to rotate oxAuth keys.
+key-rotation is a special container to rotate oxAuth keys.

 ## Version

-Latest stable version for Gluu Server Docker Edition v3.1.5 is `gluufederation/key-rotation:3.1.5_01`.
+Latest stable version for Gluu Server Docker Edition v3.1.5 is `gluufederation/key-rotation:3.1.5_02`.

 ## Environment Variables